 Ministero della Transizione Ecologica

 According to adopted coordination strategy (January 2016) there are three levels in the governance structure (figure above):

-Top: governmental level, including the NCP (Ministry of Environment) and the consulting and supporting body created in May 2016 (CNITA), website: http://www.minambiente.it/
+Top: governmental level, including the NCP (Ministry of Ecological Transition) and the consulting and supporting body created in May 2016 (CNITA), website: https://www.mite.gov.it; website: CNITA

 Middle: technical coordination level, including the coordination structure (ISPRA, the Italian Institute for Environmental Protection and Research) and the national body for the Digital Agenda (AGID),